SoftwareAG/c8y-docs/content/reference/smartrest-one-bundle/overview.md

 An X-ID should be immutable: it always identifies exactly the same template collection.
 If the template collection changes, the X-ID must also change.
 An X-ID should also be globally unique: select an X-ID that is not used by anyone else.
-To make sure, we recommend you to use reverse domain names, e.g.:
+To make sure, we recommend you to use reverse domain names, for example:

     com.acme.gw801-v1
     com.acme.gw801-v2